Visual overview of GNOME

 When you enter the overview, you will initially be in the windows overview.
 This shows you live thumbnails of all the windows on the current workspace.

-Click the grid button at the bottom of the dash to display the applications overview.
+Click the grid button (which has nine dots) in the dash to display the applications overview.
 This shows you all the applications installed on your computer.
-Click any application to run it, or drag an application to the overview or onto a workspace thumbnail.
+Click any application to run it, or drag an application to the onto a workspace shown above the installed applications.
 You can also drag an application onto the dash to make it a favorite.
 Your favorite applications stay in the dash even when they’re not running, so you can access them quickly.

 Clock, calendar & appointments